Everything you love about gazpacho is reimagined in this refreshing gazpacho salad. Easy to make and so satisfyingly crispy and delicious!

 You’ll also add the croutons and toss lightly.
 At this point, it’s best to serve the gazpacho salad immediately.

-I like to serve this salad as a side with either grilled salmon or air fryer salmon.
+I like to serve this salad as a side with grilled salmon, easy air fryer pork chops, or air fryer salmon.
 Really, that’s all you need for a satisfying and nutritious meal.
 Add a nice glass of chilled rosé or your favorite craft beer and life is good!

 Some of you may not be familiar with gazpacho, the inspiration behind this salad.
 Here’s more about this chilled soup: